Who needs a website?

 Alternately, I would suggest that you browse through the complete list of WordPress multilingual plugins and go through other available options to find out which one best suits your needs.

-4. The biggest indicator of WordPress’s reliability and security is the sheer volume of its usage.
-According to a statistical survey by W3Techs on the percentage of WordPress users, it was revealed that 37.6% of all the websites in the world use WordPress, which is a whooping CMS market share of 63.6%, dwarfing all other platforms, including big players like Shopify, Joomla and Drupal.
 According to statistics collected by WordPress.com, every month 70 million new posts are produced by WordPress users, consequently generating 77 million new comments to them.
 As for the number of readers on WordPress sites, over 20 billion pages are read by more than 409 million people each month.
-Big names like NBC, CNN, CBS Radio and TechCrunch are patrons of WordPress.

 Here are some of the most popular security plugins that are very popular among WordPress users.

 Sucuri SecuritySucuri Inc. is a highly trusted and well-known name in the world of website security with over 700,000 active installations so far.
 It gives particular emphasis on WordPress Security and is designed to offer website security to businesses of all sizes, with round the clock professional help to boot.

 Some of the security features of Sucuri include auditing of your security activity, remote malware scanning, file integrity monitoring, blacklist monitoring, security hardening and regular security notifications.
 Check the pricing plans by Sucuri, which also include custom solutions for coverage on multiple sites.